auth0-tutorials/mvvm_viper/compare_mvvm_and_viper_architectures.md

 #### View

 The view is represented by the elements in the **Main.storyboard** file and the **ContactListView** class.
 It is passive; only passes interface events along to the presenter, and updates itself when notified by the presenter.
-Put the following code in the **ContactListView.swift**.
+Replace the content in **ContactListView.swift** with the following code.

 ```swift
 import Foundation